microsoft/MTC_IL_WORKSHOP_Big_data_analytics_and_visualization/DATA_ENG_IN_AZURE/labs/HOL step-by-step - Big data analytics and visualization.md

    - **Driver Type**: **Same as worker**

    - **Workers**: `1`

-   - **Spark Config**: Expand **Advanced Options** and edit the Spark Config by entering the connection information for your Azure Storage account that you copied above in Task 1.
-This will allow your cluster to access the lab files.
-Enter the following:

-     `spark.hadoop.fs.azure.account.key.<STORAGE_ACCOUNT_NAME>.blob.core.windows.net <ACCESS_KEY>`, where <STORAGE_ACCOUNT_NAME> is your Azure Storage account name, and <ACCESS_KEY> is your storage access key.

-   **Example:** `spark.hadoop.fs.azure.account.key.bigdatalabstore.blob.core.windows.net HD+91Y77b+TezEu1lh9QXXU2Va6Cjg9bu0RRpb/KtBj8lWQa6jwyA0OGTDmSNVFr8iSlkytIFONEHLdl67Fgxg==`

    ![The New Cluster form is populated with the values as outlined above.](media/azure-databricks-create-cluster-form.png 'Create Cluster')